Over 1,000 Armenian Americans Demonstrate Outside Azerbaijan Consulate

 Demonstrators took to the streets, near the intersection of Wilshire Boulevard and Granville Avenue, at 6 p.m. waiving Armenian flags and holding protest signs that said “Artsakh is Armenia,” “Defend Armenia” and “Armenians Demand Justice.”

-Participant’s in the Wednesday action were urged to adhere to social distancing and face covering guidelines.
+Participants in Wednesday’s rally were urged to adhere to social distancing and face covering guidelines.

 The mountainous region of Nagorno-Karabakh is controlled by ethnic Armenians, but lies inside Azerbaijani territory.
 Azerbaijan has long expressed its intent to take control of the territory.